10 Fundraising Presentation Tips to Persuade Investors

 - Learn from each presentation – take time to review what went well, what didn’t, and what could be done differently next time.

 Fundraising presentations are the ultimate first impressions test.
 And like all first impressions, it’s a one-time deal – there are no second chances.
 So it makes sense to prepare for what you’re walking into by doing your homework.

 A 2014 study by Qvidian revealed that teams often lose deals because they haven’t customised their content to their audience’s needs.
 Successful fundraisers thoroughly research each investor to better understand what’s important to them.
 This enables you to focus your narrative around what the investor needs, and how you can solve their unique problems.

-Investors are more demanding today than ever before.
+Investors are more demanding today.
 Competition has increased; the barriers to convincing investors are higher.
 You need to do more to stand out.
 How you present is as important as what you present.
 If you want the best chance of securing investment from your fundraising presentations, talk to us.
 Benjamin Ball Associates will help you impress investors.

 Contact us today for professional help and advice with your fundraising presentations.

 Call +44 20 7018 0922 and ask for Louise Angus to discuss how we can make your fundraising more successful.

 3. Read more good advice

 How to create a great investor pitch